stt-datacore/website/static/crew/sphere_builder_presage_crew.md

 published: true
 ---

 Another incarnation of the "daily use" crew.
-If we're steering clear of mega trait brainstorming then you're looking at a fantastic base ENG whose event ceiling is as non-bonus Faction crew most often providing only a couple percent advantage over lesser small bonus options.
-If you have Ru'afo in tow, she may not have a chance to be utilized there at all.
-Which means that Presage is a rare case of a crew making a bigger impact on daily shuttles where she, along with other high base crew, can sustain an 80%+ shuttle success rate.
-We won't look a gift horse in the mouth on voyages either where her ENG and total power is robust enough to make more than a few runs for you, despite a common ENG/SCI grouping.
+Following a 2019 ENG avalanche, Presage is more of a strong voyager with an interesting collection set and a base which will make multi-week splashes as her traits allow.
+As a crew in a vacuum, she's good-not-great as a package, but is one of the more daily-useful vanity crew out there whose voyage power is comparable to a da Vinci or Honey Bare.